A space to celebrate the diverse cultural activities and contributions of Chicago [email protected], inspiring dialogue and positive change

 A year later, Gozamos and contratiempo officially came together to form Cultura in Pilsen and began managing the space under this name, though all of these organizations in our history still exist independently, as well.

 In 2016, Cultura in Pilsen was priced out of the space that Calles y Sueños held for over two decades.
 Shortly after leaving that space, Cultura in Pilsen began a residency at La Catrina Cafe, another importal cultural landmark and gathering space for the community.
-Thanks to the generous owners of that cafe and the consistent hard work of its management group and the community, Cultura in Pilsen continues its work from that space today.
+Thanks to the generous owners of that cafe and the consistent hard work of its management group and the community, Cultura in Pilsen continues its work from that space today, but has also held events in other venues in the neighborhood and city.